Explosion at German chemical complex declared extreme threat

-BERLIN (AP) — An explosion at an industrial park for chemical companies shook the German city of Leverkusen on Tuesday, sending a large black cloud rising into the air.
-Several people were injured and five remain missing.
+BERLIN — An explosion at an industrial park for chemical companies shook the German city of Leverkusen on Tuesday, sending a large black cloud rising into the air.
+At least 16 people were injured and five remain missing.

-Germany’s Federal Office for Civil Protection and Disaster Assistance classified the explosion as “an extreme threat” and asked residents to stay inside and keep windows and doors closed, German news agency dpa reported.
+Germany’s Federal Office for Civil Protection and Disaster Assistance classified the explosion as “an extreme threat” and asked residents to stay inside, turn off ventilation systems and keep windows and doors closed, German news agency dpa reported.

-Operators of the Chempark site in Leverkusen, about 20 kilometers (13 miles) north of Cologne on the Rhine river, said the cause of the explosion was unclear.
+The city of Leverkusen said in a statement that the explosion at the Chempark site, about 13 miles north of Cologne on the Rhine river, occurred in storage tanks for solvents.
+It said four people were severely injured and 12 less seriously.
+Five people are missing.

-Currenta, the company operating the chemical park, said in a statement that several employees were injured, at least two of them severely, and that five people remain missing.
+Currenta, the company operating the chemical park, said the explosion happened at 9:40 a.m. at the storage tanks of their waste management center and then developed into a fire.

+“Sirens were operated to warn residents and warning alerts were sent,” Currenta said in the statement.

-Police in nearby Cologne said they did not have any information on the cause or size of the explosion, but that a large number of police, firefighters, helicopters and ambulances had been deployed to the scene.
+Police in nearby Cologne said a large number of officers, firefighters, helicopters and ambulances from across the region had been deployed to the scene.
 They asked all residents to stay inside and warned people from outside of Leverkusen to avoid the region.

 They also shut down several nearby major highways.

-Daily Koelner Stadt-Anzeiger reported that the explosion took place in the Buerrig neighborhood at a garbage incineration plant of the chemical park.

-The paper reported that the smoke cloud was moving in a northwestern direction toward the towns of Burscheid and Leichlingen.
-It said firefighters from all over the region had been called in to help extinguish the fire.
+Daily Koelner Stadt-Anzeiger reported that the smoke cloud was moving in a northwestern direction toward the towns of Burscheid and Leichlingen.

 Leverkusen is home to Bayer, one of Germany’s biggest chemical companies.
 It has about 163,000 residents and borders Cologne, which is Germany’s fourth biggest city and has around 1 million inhabitants.
 Many residents work at Bayer, which is one of the biggest employers in the region.

-The scene of the explosion, the chemical park, is located very close to the banks of the Rhine river.
+The chemical park is located very close to the banks of the Rhine river.

 Currenta has three facilities in the region.
 More than 70 different companies are based at the locations in Leverkusen, Dormagen and Krefeld-Uerdingen.